wso2/docs-choreo-dev/en/docs/identity-providers/overview.md

 # External Identity Provider (IdP) Support for Choreo API Management

-Choreo provides an admin functionality for admins to configure different authorization servers as Identity Providers (IdPs) from the Choreo Console.
+Choreo provides admin permissions to privileged users to configure different authorization servers as Identity Providers (IdPs) from the Choreo Console.
 This brings the capability of supporting multiple IdPs for a given API.
-Hence, you can generate keys by selecting an IdP using the Token Exchange Grant Type.
+Hence, users in these external userbases can get authenticated with Choreo by exchanging the external IdP token .

 ## Token exchange